mvrahas/predict-golf-score/README.md

 ## Run The Project

-Review the model using Jupyter Notebook.
+Open the model using Jupyter Notebook.

 -OR-